ozkriff/ozkriff.github.io-src/content/2019-04-14--devlog-zemeroth-v0-5/index.md

 ## Other Game Rules Changes

 - Spike traps were added.
-They're almost like a fire tiles, but permanent.
+They're almost like fire tiles, but permanent.

   ![spike trap](2019-05-12--spikes.png)